 Want to know how hard it is to hit it big in the lottery?
 The odds of winning the Powerball jackpot are in the neighborhood of one in 292 million.
 This means you’re more likely to find a pearl in an oyster shell, get struck by lightning or date a supermodel than win the Powerball.
 It’s even more likely that an asteroid hits the Earth.
 There’s nothing wrong with occasionally playing the lottery for fun, but as an investment strategy, it’s toxic.
 To hammer this point home, consider that you’re also one million times more likely to catch the coronavirus than you are to win the lottery.

 For starters, no investment is guaranteed to deliver that kind of return.
-Some are insured, and Treasury securities are backed by the federal government, but none can "guarantee" you double-digit returns.
-To place things in context, it helps to know that the average annual return for the S&P 500 from 1926 through 2018 was about 10% -- and even that return is far from guaranteed.
-Additionally, the S&P's performance has been rocky of late, sliding 5.9% in June 2020 and was down more than 6% in September.
-Bottom line: Any investment that a friend, stock promoter or online website tells you is "guaranteed to return 20%" is definitely toxic and possibly a scam.
+Some are insured, and Treasury securities are backed by the federal government, but none can “guarantee” you double-digit returns.
+To place things in context, it helps to know that the average annual return for the S&P 500 from 1926 through 2018 was about 10% — and even that return is far from guaranteed.
+Additionally, the S&P’s performance has been rocky of late, sliding 20% in the first six months of 2022.
+Bottom line: Any investment that a friend, stock promoter, or online website tells you is “guaranteed to return 20%” is definitely toxic and possibly a scam.